 From 2014 my skills and experience as an indie author led to proofreading and copy editing the stories of friends and author contacts for experience, helping me gain confidence carrying out the work and dealing with clients.
 It was around this time that I began to recognise the benefit of proofreading and copy editing as a series of revisions, tools, and techniques for improving quality for writers and readers before publishing.

-In 2015 I took further qualifications in both copy editing and proofreading by the Society for Editors and Proofreaders, which had sections relevant to working on projects online and for individual authors rather than just on paper and with publishers.
+In 2015 I took further qualifications in both copy editing and proofreading by the Society for Editors and Proofreaders (now CIEP), which had sections relevant to working on projects online and for individual authors rather than just on paper and with publishers.

 - Proofreading Progress by SfEP